-Setting: A story’s setting refers not only to the physical location but also to the time the action takes place.
+- Setting: A story’s setting refers to the physical location and the time the action takes place.
 It is the where and the when of a story.

 - Plot: The plot relates to the events that happen in a story.
-The plot can be further divided into sub-elements such as introduction, rising action, climax, falling action, and resolution.
+The plot can be further divided into sub-elements: introduction, rising action, climax, falling action, and resolution.
 It is the what of the story.
 The plot usually begins with a problem and ends in the story’s resolution.
 Be sure to read our complete guide to writing a great plot here.

 - Conflict: Every story worth its salt requires conflict.
-This conflict can be thought of as a challenge or problem that drives the story’s action.
+This conflict can be considered a challenge or problem that drives the story’s action.
 No conflict, no story.
 Setting up a series of cause and effect events, conflict gives these events their why.

-  - Theme: a little more abstract than the previous elements, the theme refers to the underlying insight, moral or idea that the writer is expressing through the story.
+- Theme: a little more abstract than the previous elements, the theme refers to the underlying insight, moral or idea the writer expresses through the story.
 It is often thought of as the ‘message’ of the story.

 More Advanced Elements

 When students have gained sufficient experience in recognizing these essential story elements, they can then begin work on the story elements that are more advanced, regardless of their age.

 Let’s take a brief look at four of these more advanced story elements.

 - Point of View: To identify the POV in a story, students must ask, “who is telling the story?”
 Is it a first, third, or even second (rare!) person narrator?
 Are they omniscient or limited in their perspective?
 Does the perspective shift between different characters?

 - Tone: A writer’s tone is established through word choices, use of literary devices, grammar, rhythm, rhyme etc. The tone is the overall ‘flavour’ of the story that is created by using all of these combined techniques.
 It is the attitude the writer displays towards their subject or theme.